jquery/contribute.jquery.org/pages/style-guide/js.md

 ## Assignments

 Assignments in a declaration must be on their own line.
 Declarations that don't have an assignment must be listed together at the start of the declaration.
+Each line after the initial line must be indented once.
 For example:

 ```js
 // Bad